-Glenroy is a large suburb in Victoria within the Moreland local government area (postcode 3046).
-With a population of 23,792, the suburb has a mix of young professionals and families with a median age of 34.
+Located in Victoria within the Moreland local government area, Glenroy is a sizeable suburb (postcode 3046).
+It is home to about 23,792 residents, with a mix of young professionals and families and a median age of 34.
 Households earn a median income of $86K per year, with an average household size of 2.6 people.
+VIC employment has moved +0.9% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+VIC also had 45 Commonwealth-backed major projects under construction, 17 underway, and 27 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, technicians & trades, community & personal service.
+Employment in the area leans toward healthcare and construction.
 The top ancestries reported are Australian, English, Italian.

 Glenroy is served by 7 schools, including 4 primary, 1 secondary, 1 combined, 1 special.
 The average ICSEA score is 990, which is around the national average of 1,000.
 Public transport access includes 7 rail stations, 81 bus stops.

-From an investment perspective, Glenroy offers a gross rental yield of 2.3%, rated as low yield.
-Property prices are near the state median ($827K/$875K).
-The price-to-income ratio of 9.6x is considered moderate.
-House prices have moved +4.4% year-on-year.
+Looking at the investment signals, The gross rental yield works out to roughly 3.2%, which reads as moderate yield.
+Property prices are near the state median ($850K/$875K).
+The price-to-income ratio of 9.9x is considered moderate.
+House prices have moved +2.8% year-on-year.